-We recently upgraded our pans to a stainless steel Calphalon set from Bed Bath and Beyond.
+Several years ago we upgraded our pans to a stainless steel Calphalon set from Bed Bath and Beyond.
 I love them.
 They can also go in the oven (with the lids) up to 450 degrees.
 My set has 8 pans and pots plus lids.
 So much better than the really old, falling apart set we were using. 🙂

 If you don’t cook a lot or are limited on space, I’d recommend an 8 and 10 inch skillet, 1.5 quart sauce pan, 3 quart sauté pan, and a 6 or 8 quart stockpot depending on your family size or if you’ll be cooking for groups.
 You can always add more later, but if you have limited cabinet space, these are the essentials.
 If you get a non stick pan, get an 8 or 10 inch skillet.